96boards/documentation/ConsumerEdition/DragonBoard-410c/README.md

 - [Hardware Documentation](HardwareDocs/README.md)
    - Explore what makes your DragonBoard 410c unique, technical specifications, schematics, hardware notes and more...
 - [Additional Documentation](AdditionalDocs/README.md)
-   - Discover our list of community and vendor sponsored DragonBoard 410c documents, these include User Guides and App notes
+   - Discover our list of sponsored DragonBoard 410c documents, these include User Guides and Application notes
 - [Troubleshooting](Troubleshooting/README.md)
    - From bug reports and current issues, to forum access and other useful resources, we want to help you find answers